MohammadSaniya5/MohammadSaniya5/README.md

 ## OBJECTIVE
 I’m a Computer Science undergraduate with hands-on experience in full-stack development and data analytics through IBM SkillsBuild and NSDC programs.
-I enjoy building scalable backend systems, clean user interfaces, and data-driven products using React, Python, SQL, and REST APIs.
+I enjoy building scalable frontend & backend systems, clean user interfaces, and data-driven products using React, Python, SQL, and REST APIs.

 ---

 ##  About Me
 - Full-stack developer with internship experience at IBM SkillsBuild & NSDC
-- Interested in backend systems, analytics & startups
+- Interested in frontend & backend systems, analytics & startups
 - Strong foundation in DSA and core CS subjects
 - Passionate about hackathons, UI/UX & data visualization